 Walking from Kiyomizudera to Ginkakuji

-We wanted to walk along the Philosopher’s path and decided to actually walk the entire way from Kiyomizudera to Ginkakuji.
+We wanted to walk along the Philosopher’s path and decided to walk the entire way from Kiyomizudera to Ginkakuji.
 The walking distance between the two is 5.3km.
-We entered the directions into google maps as well as making up our own way here and there.
-We walked down narrow residential back streets as well as main roads and loved it.
+We entered the directions into Google Maps but didn’t strictly follow the route.
+We walked down both main roads and narrow residential back streets.
 Walking around is always a great way to view a new place.
+We loved strolling the streets of Kyoto.
+Along the way, we stopped to view other sights.

 Maruyama Park

 Soon after exiting Maruyama Park, we came across the large Sanmon Gate at the entrance of Chionin Temple, a large Buddhist complex.
-The main gate of Chionin is the largest wooden gate in Japan and it is very impressive.
-We continued walking, heading towards Nanzenji Temple as it’s situated at one end of the Philosopher’s path.
+The main gate of Chion-in is the largest wooden gate in Japan and is very impressive.

 IMG_2814